 Black beans are a nutritional powerhouse, loaded with protein, fiber, molybdenum, copper and zinc.
 They have more antioxidant benefits, gram for gram than other beans.
 In addition to protein, black beans provide lots of fiber (both soluble and insoluble).
 Both protein and fiber can help you stay fuller longer as well as decreasing your risk of many chronic diseases.

 To read more about black beans, please visit our products page.

-More information on black beans and other grains are on the grains we grow page.
+More information on Zorro Black Turtle Beans and other grains are on the grains we grow page.